Cchrisking/linux_networking_m1/README.md

 # Introduction

-This set of demos and lab goes along with the coursera course: `Network Principles in Practice: Linux`.
-You are welcome to run this code and I try to make it as self explanatory as possible, but some of the explanation will be in the videos for the course.
+This set of demos and lab goes along with the: `Linux networking`.
+You are welcome to run this code and I try to make it as self explanatory as possible.

-NOTE: Mac M1/M2 users should refer to the guidance [here](/mac-arm/README.md)

 # Vagrantfile